Smooth perturbations of the functional calculus and applications to Riemannian geometry on spaces of metrics: Laplacians associated to Riemannian metrics of finite Sobolev regularity

 which acts as a derivation with respect to tensor products, commutes with each symmetrization operator, and coincides with the Levi-Civita covariant derivative in the cases $E=TM$ and $E=T^*M$. \item The covariant derivative is real analytic as a mapping

 \item If $E$ is trivial, then this holds for all $s \in \mathbb R$. \end{enumerate} \end{lemma}

-We will show this theorem in two ways.
+We will show this \lcnamecref{lem:covariant} in two ways.

-\begin{proof}[First proof] \begin{enumerate}[wide] \item Assume temporarily that $E=TM$.
+\begin{proof} \begin{enumerate}[wide] \item Assume temporarily that $E=TM$.
 Let $X$, $Y$, and $Z$ be arbitrary smooth vector fields.
-Using the Levi-Civita covariant derivative $\nabla^{\hat g}$ for a fixed smooth Riemannian metric $\hat g$, we express the Levi-Civita connection of $g\in \Met_{H^{\al}}(M)$ as
+Let $\widehat\nabla$ be a smooth covariant derivative on $M$, either induced via charts or by a fixed smooth background Riemannian metric.
+We express the Levi-Civita connection of $g\in \Met_{H^{\al}}(M)$ as

 for a suitable section $A^g$ of the bundle $T^1_2M = T^*M\otimes L(TM,TM)$.
 As $\nabla^g$ has to be $g$-compatible and torsion-free, the tensor field $A^g$ has to satisfy the following conditions:

 We take the cyclic permutations of the first equation, sum them with signs $+,+,-$, and use symmetry of $A^g$ to obtain